Rooted in Pride, Driven by Passion: FC Romania

 One of the biggest hurdles FC Romania has faced over the years has been financial stability.
 Ionut is candid about the constant battle to keep the club afloat.
 “Only with God’s help have we survived,” he says with a mix of relief and gratitude.
 “There were moments, like last summer, when we were so close to withdrawing from English football.”

-In 2023, the club faced a critical moment, and it was only through the last-minute intervention of a Romanian construction business group, AC1 Construction LTD, owned by Adrian Craciun, that FC Romania survived.
+In 2023, the club faced a critical moment, it was in the club’s darkest hour that salvation arrived through the last-minute intervention of a Romanian construction business group, AC1 Construction LTD, owned by Adrian Craciun.
 “On the last day, I announced we couldn’t continue due to financial problems.
 Then, at the eleventh hour, we were saved,” Ionut reveals.

 Player recruitment has also been a challenge.
 Competing with clubs that have larger budgets and better facilities has made it difficult to attract and retain top players.
 “It’s tough when you’re going up against clubs that have more resources,” Ionut admits.
 “But we’ve always focused on building a team that’s committed and passionate, and that’s helped us in the long run.”